The Toronto Harbour Commission building is located at 60 Harbour St (just west of Bay St) in the South Core district of Toronto.

 The lower floors of this historic building are home to Harbour 60 Toronto Steakhouse.
 The destination restaurant features classic fare and an extensive wine selection, all in an elegant setting.

 Some Toronto Harbour History

-- In 1850, five Harbour Commissioners were chosen to oversee the port.
-During this time period, the harbour’s ownership and control was divided between the Commission, the City, the railroad and other private owners.
+In 1850, five Harbour Commissioners were chosen to oversee the port.
+During this period, the harbour’s ownership and control were divided between the Commission, the City, the railroad and other private owners.